Meet Alex Caspero

-To cook from frozen, remove the soup from the freezer and thaw in the fridge overnight.
-Place the leftover soup in a saucepan over medium low heat on the stove top and cook until warmed through, adding in more broth as needed.
+To cook this lentil soup from frozen, remove the soup from the freezer and thaw it in the fridge overnight.
+Place the leftover soup in a saucepan over medium-low heat on the stovetop and cook until warmed, adding in more broth as needed.

 This vegan lentil soup is for busy weeknights.
 The times when you are so tired to make dinner, but don’t want to settle for another pantry snack meal of crackers, cheese, hummus and maybe some vegetables.

 Not with this instant pot lentil soup!
 There’s little that needs to be done besides chopping up a few vegetables.
 Add in some dried lentils, a can of tomatoes, some spices and ta-da!
 Dinner is served.

 This one is slightly spicy because I love spicy food but it’s easily tamed down for those of you who don’t– either reduce or omit the red pepper flakes.

 Enter your email and get it sent to your inbox!
 Plus, you’ll get new recipes from us each week.